deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Once built, you can test your trained network by feeding it unstructured data and checking the output.

 You can intrepret the output numbers as percentages.
 Every time the number in the reconstruct is *not zero*, that's a good indication the network learned the input.
 We'll have a better example later in the tutorials.

+To explore continuous restricted Boltzmann machines, a variation on RBMs that accepts a continuum of integers rather than binary data, click [here](../continuousrestrictedboltzmannmachine.html).

-Next, we'll show you how to implement a [Deep-Belief Network](../deepbeliefnetwork.html), which is simply many RBMs strung together.
+Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many RBMs strung together.